 Stigmas is a collection of furniture that embody issues relating to the physical, cognitive and attitudinal challenges older people face in everyday life. these critical artefacts do not present solutions but a series of considered questions that illuminate a landscape of old age.
+Design is as much about searching for the question as seeking the answer

-British Council
+Funded by: British Council

-University of the third Age
+Partners: Chang Gung University, Taiwan, University of the third Age.

-Paul Chamberlain
+Team: Paul Chamberlain

 Stigmas have been a feature of the engagingaging series of exhibitions.